Lawrence-Jest/C-Examples/README.md

 I suggest starting with these but feel free to explore the other apps too.

 Directions:
-Download Repo, open .sln file in Visual studio, run in debugger.
+Download Repo,open folder of app you would like to examine, open .sln file in Visual studio, run in debugger.